tripleo1/awesome/README.md

 - [kostya/benchmarks](https://github.com/kostya/benchmarks) - Some benchmarks of different languages
 - [riscv/riscv-svvptc](https://github.com/riscv/riscv-svvptc) - Obviating Memory-Management Instructions after Marking PTEs Valid (Svvptc)

+## Marko

+- [Zigistry/Zigistry](https://github.com/Zigistry/Zigistry) - A place where you can find all the libraries that suit your Zig lang needs. ⭐️ Please star to support this work!

 ## Modula-2